YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I use Yarn Markup?

 Markup lets you mark a range of text (words, phrases) in a generic way, for whatever use.
-You could use it to style text, add sentence markers, make clickable words, etc. Note that Yarn Spinner only processes the text data.
-You must still code the actual effect yourself.
-See [Markup](../getting-started/writing-in-yarn/markup.md).
+You could use it to style text, add sentence markers, make clickable words, etc.

 ```
 // Yarn script example of custom "wavy text" markup.